gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+= 1.5.5 - 27-06-2022 =
+- Enhancement - Added class names on the account page.
+- Enhancement - Show skeleton loader when changing status in courses, orders and reviews page backend.
+- Fix - Edit lesson page throwing 505 error when lesson video deleted from the media library.
+- Fix - Text colour in courses page being affected by theme customizer.
+- Fix - Enrolled courses count and start button in the account page.

 = 1.5.4 - 17-06-2022 =
 - Enhancement - Moved pages tab from advance to general tab in global settings.